 than a few nights.

-reduced fees if you are 60 and over except in the high season.
-The Caravan Club
+reduced fees if you are 65 and over except in the high season.
+They

-have a few basic sites without toilet facilities which are £12 a night (in
+have a few basic sites without toilet facilities which are £17 a night

 The CCC also provide a motorhome stopover service for three hours during the day